Version 1.0DraftLast updated: February 2025

 TitleString"Reference Letter - {candidateName}"

-SubjectJSONThe full canonical JSON payload.
+SubjectJSONThe full canonical JSON payload (includes domain and selector).

 CreatorString"RefPassport"